Jammy2211/PyAutoGalaxy/docs/general/likelihood_function.rst

 The ``autogalaxy_workspace`` contains Jupyter notebooks describing the (log) likelihood functions used by **PyAutoGalaxy**.

-The notebooks provide a step-by-step guide of how **PyAutoGalaxy** fits strong lens data, with the aim to make the analysis clear to readers without background experience in strong lens modeling and make the modeling less of a "black box".
+The notebooks provide a step-by-step guide of how **PyAutoGalaxy** fits galaxy data, with the aim to make the analysis clear to readers without background experience in galaxy modeling and make the modeling less of a "black box".

 We recommend that when writing a paper using **PyAutoGalaxy** the author links to this GitHub repository when describing